keniack/awesome-raspberrypi-tutorials/README.md

 1. Connect an HDMI screen and USB keyboard, then power on the Pi.
 2. **Warning**: Wait for cloud-init to finish before logging in (typically less than 2 minutes).
-3. Log in using the username and password set in the Advanced Options.
+3. Login using the username and password set in Advanced Options.
 If not set, the default is `ubuntu` for both.

 #### Connect Remotely to Your Raspberry Pi